-Kelly Rowland Slams Rumors She Dissed Ciara And Russell Wilson Family Photo
+Kelly Rowland Slams Rumors She Dissed Ciara And Russell Wilson’s Family Photo

 — Ciara (@ciara) March 7, 2017

-Ciara stated that Baby Future says: “‘Hello, baby.
+Ciara stated that Baby Future says, “‘Hello, baby.
 How you doing, baby?
 I love you, baby.
 Okay, talk to you later, baby.
 Bye, bye.’
 Then he’ll kiss me on my belly and put my shirt back down.”

 “Once you’re able to really be truly truthful with yourself, it’s life changing,” Ciara said.
 “You have way more compassion than you imagine, you’re sensitive to the right things.”